Notes on the Gospel according to Matthew, Chapter 5

 2 ut prædicarem annum placabilem Domino, et diem ultionis Deo nostro; ut consolarer omnes lugentes,

 The word mourn does not refer to mourning for the dead, the most common English use of the term.
 Most scholars feel mourners should be read as “the oppressed”.
-The view that it refers to those mourning their sinfulness is incorrect since the theology of the period is that sins are to be hated, not mourned.
+The view that it refers to those mourning their sinfulness is incorrect, since the theology of the period is that sins are to be hated, not mourned.

 The fifth verse is the third verse of the Beatitudes.
-This well known verse is perhaps the most famous of the Beatitudes but unlike the previous two, this one has no parallel in the Sermon on the Plain.
+This well known verse is perhaps the most famous of the Beatitudes, but unlike the previous two, this one has no parallel in the Sermon on the Plain.
 That Sermon contains four Beatitudes and four Woes.
-There is considerable debate over whether this Beatitude was in Q, and authors of Luke left it out, or if it is an original addition by the authors of Matthew.
+There is considerable debate over whether this Beatitude was in Q, and the authors of Luke left it out, or if it is an original addition by the authors of Matthew.
 The meek should be understood as meaning powerless.

 The phrase, “inherit the Earth”, is also similar to “theirs is the Kingdom of Heaven” in the third verse.
 The two terms reflect the two different views of the eschatology prevalent when the authors of Matthew were writing.
 One view was that the end of the world would see all the believers brought up to the Kingdom of Heaven.
 The other view was that the end times would have God come down to directly rule Earth, and the chosen people would then be given dominion over the entire world.
-The Muslim understanding, both views are inadequate.
+In the Muslim understanding, both views are inadequate.
 “Meek” in the Greek literature of the period most often meant “gentle” or “soft”.
 The phrase would better be reflected in the concept of the khalifah fi al-ardh, God’s vicegerent on earth.
 That concept is explained in greater detail in other posts in this blog.

 The sixth verse is the fourth verse of the Beatitudes.
 Fasting was the sunnah f the prophets.
 It was a means to subdue the nafs and recognise the Divine.
 In a hadits, we are told that the Reward for fasting is Known only to God Himself, so great it is a form of ‘ibadah.
 That Reward is portrayed as a spiritual and temporal feast at the end of the fast.